kylecollins412/server/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] I have performed a self-review of my own code
 -   [ ] I have commented my code, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation
+-   [ ] I have made corresponding changes to the documentation (postman)